artsy/eigen/docs/testing.md

 has an act that resolves the first request that's being made.

 !
 When we have consecutive requests setupTestWrapperTL doesnot work because it creates the environment inside.

-While we need to create our own environment in this case.
+We need to create our own environment in this case:
 So in this case we'd use renderWithWrappersTL and create our own environments.

 Example of using multiple environments: ContactInformation.tests.tsx

 setupJest:
-we have initialisations of mocks such as
+We have initialisations of mocks such as

 ```
  jest.mock("lib/relay/createEnvironment", () => {